 Mandatory Elder Abuse Reporting - Any attorney, physician, psychologist, counselor, social worker, clergy member, and any hospital or community mental health employee must report abuse, neglect or exploitation of an elder adult to the county department of human services.
-Under this law, an elder adult is any person 60 years or older within Ohio who is disabled by the infirmities of aging or who has a physical or mental impairment that prevents him from providing for his or her own care or protection and who resides in an independent living arrangement.
+Under this law, an elder adult is any person 60 years or older within Ohio who is disabled by the infirmities of aging or who has a physical or mental impairment that prevents them from providing their own care or protection and who resides in an independent living arrangement.